irregularchat/public-resources/Checklists/DFP_Checklist-4DF/DFP-Checklist-en.md

 # Digital Force Protection Checklist
-**NOTE:** _This checklist is intended for broad audiences not focused on any specific areas or requriments.
-The checklist is designed to include only actions which can be done with minimal googling and not to be all-inclusive._
+**NOTE:** _This checklist is intended for broad audiences, not focused on any specific areas or requirements.
+The checklist is designed to include only actions that can be done with minimal googling and not to be all-inclusive._

 ## DOs

 - [ ] Use complex passwords:
-      - All account passwords should be password manager generated 22+ character passwords with UPPER, lower, numbers, and symbols too.
+      - All account passwords should be password manager-generated 22+ character passwords with UPPER, lower numbers, and symbols.
       Length is most important!
 - [ ] Opt-out of all “personalized” ads:
       - Disable “Advertising ID” on all devices.
-- [ ] Turn off WIFI, and Bluetooth when not directly in use.
+- [ ] Turn off WIFI and Bluetooth when not directly in use.
 - [ ] Always use Multi-Factor Authentication:
       - Typically found under “privacy and security” account settings.
       - SMS is the least secure method.